abordage/schemas/docs/awesome-repositories.md

 ## Validation Rules

+### Basic Rules
 - URLs must match GitHub repository pattern
 - Category and subcategory names cannot be empty
 - Subcategories must contain at least one repository
 - Root object must contain at least one category
+- Repository arrays (`repos`) cannot be empty - must contain at least one repository when present

+### Uniqueness Constraints
+- **Category names** must be unique within the `categories` array
+- **Subcategory names** must be unique within each parent category
+- **Repository objects** must be unique within each `repos` array

+### Uniqueness Limitations
+**Note**: JSON Schema Draft 7 uses `uniqueItems` which compares entire objects for equality.
+This means:
+- For repositories: The entire repository object (url, name, description) must be identical to be considered duplicate
+- For categories/subcategories: The entire object must be identical to be considered duplicate
+- For field-specific uniqueness (e.g., only URL uniqueness), additional validation tools may be needed

 ## Examples